VartanKazar/DiscordInterpreter/README.md

 A quick, responsive bot :robot: that provides speech to text for [Discord](https://www.google.com "Discord Homepage") voice channels.

-Built with JDA, VocalCord and a focus on accessibility, Discord Interpreter provides text reference to live voice channels with easy to use commands and minimal interference to the overall UI of Discord.
+Built with JDA, CMUSphinx and a focus on accessibility, Discord Interpreter provides text reference to live voice channels with easy to use commands and minimal interference to the overall UI of Discord.

 ## Table of Contents
 1. [Install](#install)